Skip to content

 You may be able to get other benefits and support if you are claiming Universal Credit.
 This includes Child Benefit, Disability Living Allowance or Personal Independence Payment (PIP).
 If you are receiving these now and move onto Universal Credit, these benefits will continue to be paid as usual.

-If you currently receive Housing Benefit, Income Support, income-related Employment Support Allowance or income-based Jobseekers Allowance, these benefits will end if you make a claim for Universal Credit.
+If you currently receive Housing Benefit, Income Support, income-related Employment Support Allowance or income-based Jobseekers Allowance, working tax credits or child tax credits these benefits will end if you make a claim for Universal Credit.

-If you need help paying your council tax, we have a local council tax reduction scheme, with support available of up to a 100% reduction on your council tax bill.
+If you need help paying your Council Tax, we have a local council tax reduction scheme, with support available of up to a 100% reduction on your Council Tax bill.
 These payments are not included in Universal Credit - you need to claim this from us.
-Please visit our Council Tax Reduction scheme page to make a claim.
+Please visit our Council Tax Reduction page to make a claim.

 If you get help to pay your rent